A beginner’s guide to journaling: Everything you’ve ever wanted to know about the self-care ritual

-Today is World Meditation Day.
-A day that might have passed us by unmarked in previous years, if the past few months have taught us anything, it’s the importance of taking a few moments out of our schedules to dedicate to ourselves.
+If the past few months have taught us anything, it’s the importance of taking a few moments out of our schedules to dedicate to ourselves.

 Our social calendars have been void of activity for quite some time now but the whisper of normality hangs on the air and with it, the pressure to be busier than ever.
 For some, the prospect is exciting, for others it’s less so – but wherever you fall on the spectrum, checking in with yourself should still be of top priority.